 The medication inquiry service Global DRO is a simple tool for checking the prohibited status of medication.
 Before using a medication, athletes should always check for themselves whether or not it is permitted.

 Permitted medication can frequently be used to avoid substances or methods prohibited according to the Prohibited List.
 Athletes should check together with their healthcare professionals if there are any permitted alternatives to their proposed treatment.

 The «List of permitted medications for common ailments» details medications, which are available from pharmacies and drug stores on consultation but without a prescription.
-This is a non-exhaustive list of medications permitted for use in sport.
+This is a non-exhaustive list of medications permitted.

 Athletes are responsible at all times for ensuring that no prohibited substances enter their bodies.
 In everyday life, care should be taken to avoid any unintentional anti-doping rule violation.
 Athletes can protect themselves by:

 - pointing out to healthcare professionals during consultations or treatments that they must comply with the anti-doping rules, and that these must be taken into account when selecting a treatment;

 - checking each medication with the medication inquiry service Global DRO prior to their use, and repeating these checks at the turn of the year;

 - asking Antidoping Switzerland in the event of anything being uncertain or unclear